 Why is Republic Day so important other than Independence Day?

 Mere independence from the British was not enough…we had to decide how India would be governed.
 We all know that on August 15, 1947, India got freedom from British rule.
 But just getting freedom was not enough.
-Liberation from British rule meant that now India had to set up its own governance system.
+Liberation from British rule meant India had to set up its governance system.
 That is, it was necessary to transfer the power of power from the British government to the President of India.
 But till that time there was no fixed structure of India’s governance system.